KoviRobi/PartIIProject/GLOSSARY.md

   - SchemeObject: Something that ends up being a value, such as a vector or a quotation.

 * rmk35.partIIProject.middle
+ - bindings.SyntaxStatement: Also called special forms, for example (lambda (x) x) has lambda as a special form

 * rmk35.partIIProject.backend
   - Statement: Input datastructure from front-end, superclass is Statement